wp-plugins/mmww/readme.txt

 == To Do ==

-Create the configuration page allowing user to choose which metadata fields are used to populate the attachment title, description, and caption.

-Add a "reread metadata" control.

 Add support for aac and video file metadata

 Ask for and receive lots of sample files from users, and use them to test.

 Switch to using object syntax.

-Perhaps come up with a less sleazy way of reading xmp metadata.
-Right now the plugin reads the first 128K of the media file and greps for the xmp XML stanza.

 Come up with a better way to handle commas in metadata when generating audio tags.

 == Description ==

-If you create lots of images, audio clips, or video clips you probably go to some trouble to put metadata (titles, copyrights, track names, dates, and all that) into them.
+If you create lots of images, graphics, audio clips, or video clips you probably go to some trouble to put metadata (titles, copyrights, track names, dates, and all that) into them.

 JPEG image files have EXIF metadata.
 MP3 audio clips have ID3 metadata.
+PNG files have their own kind of metadata.
 Adobe is pushing an interoperable standard called XMP to hold metadata as well.
 Video files also have metadata.

 If you use a production tool like Adobe Bridge or Audacity, you probably